Support for course and module design and delivery

 The QAA safeguard standards and improve the quality of UK higher education wherever it is delivered around the world.
 The QAA check that students working towards a UK qualification get the higher education they are entitled to expect.
 Take a look about their remit and work with HE partners.

-A-Z of resources to support teaching, learning and assessment
+A-Z of resources to support delivery of your courses and modules

 Hallam students have an Academic Adviser allocated to them at the beginning of Semester 1/2 and will have contact with them at least 3 times per academic year to discuss their Academic Progression Development – Personal Development and Professional Development.